-Needless to mention, options are versatile and unique instruments for trading, which can easily be traded on number of instruments like the stock, currencies, stock indexes, futures, ETFs, bonds and commodities.
+Needless to mention, options are versatile and unique instruments for trading, which can easily be traded on a number of instruments like the stock, currencies, stock indexes, futures, ETFs, bonds, and commodities.
 Following are the advantages and disadvantages of options trading.

-Options are a great source of generating passive income and they offer scope for leverage.
-In addition to this, options provide traders with the opportunity to profit from bear, bull as well as side way markets.
+Options are a great source of generating passive income, and they offer scope for leverage.
+In addition to this, options provide traders with the opportunity to profit from a bear, bull as well as sideways markets.
 They can also be for hedging against different types of risk exposure.

 Options come with an expiry date, which means they can expire worthlessly.
 Also, if a trader holds onto a trade, which goes against him/her and when the options run out of money at expiry, then the trader could lose all the money they may have invested in it.
 In the case of an option, an investor could make wrong forecasts with regard to the timing and direction of the price of the stock.

 Long and Short Positions Characteristics

 As far as stock options are concerned, traders can take two distinct positions, including long and Short positions.
 Continue reading to find out more:

 LONG Position Characteristics: When a trader buys a call option, he expects that the price of the underlying asset will rise.
 The long position is bullish in nature as well as expects the price to go up, and purchases call at a low strike price.
 Investors can easily hedge their long position through a long put position, thereby granting him the rights to sell the stock at a definite price.